ALE-ARME/Plugins-Toggler/README.md

 6. Go to `Obsidian's Community Plugins` tab in Obsidian's settings and reload the plugins list
 7. Enable the plugin
 ## From Community Plugins Tab
-It's not available there currently
+It's not available there currently, but i've submitted it
 # Configuration
 In the settings if you toggle off the only option present, when you'll use the command to disable all the plugins, Plugins Toggler will not be disabled.